yeungon/In-JavaScript-we-trust/README.md

 Then in the final code, we have `checking = true`, and then `result = true` as well, so the final result is `(typeof converter).length` which is equivalent to `"function".length` because the `typeof of converter` is simply `function`.
 We get 8 after all and the correct answer is D.

+So the key message here is that we can take advantate of the `spread operator` (or `...`) to turn an array to an object.
+For example: `const a = ["hello", 2]`, then we can have a go with `const b = {...a}` and b is now an object with the following value: `{0: "hello", 1: 2}`.
+The key of the object is actually the index of the original array.

 </p>
 </details>